Killersites.com - Web Design Resources

 Stefan Mischook

-Creating Wordpress Themes from scratch.
+Creating WordPress Themes from scratch.

-Wednesday, May 14th, 2008
+May 14, 2008

 wordpress screenshot

-This first article is meant to give you a global picture about creating Wordpress themes.
+This first article is meant to give you a global picture about creating WordPress themes.
 Let’s start by answering a few common questions.

-Do you need to know PHP to create or edit Wordpress themes?
+Do you need to know PHP to create or edit WordPress themes?

 The short answer is no. It would help to know some PHP but many theme designers don’t, and they do just fine.

-Do you need to understand MySQL to create or edit Wordpress themes?
+Do you need to understand MySQL to create or edit WordPress themes?

-Again, no. Mysql is the database that drives Wordpress and is a key component … nonetheless, it has no impact on creating themes.
+Again, no. Mysql is the database that drives WordPress and is a key component … nonetheless, it has no impact on creating themes.
 So don’t worry about it.

-What do you need to know in order to be able to edit or create a Wordpress theme?
+What do you need to know in order to be able to edit or create a WordPress theme?

 I would say that you need to know three basic things: